feldpost/google_text/README.md

 Why?
 ----

 Sure, there are a bunch of SMS implementations out there.
-And while GoogleText is pretty slow and perhaps a bit fragile it is also _absolutely free_ and allows both sending and receiving to and from a real free phone number.
+And while GoogleText is pretty slow and perhaps a bit fragile sending SMS this way is also _absolutely free_ and allows both sending and receiving to and from a real free phone number.
 Pretty great, if you ask me, and worth the tradeoff in performance.

 Prerequisites